Skip to main content

 Figure 6.6.9.
 Free-body diagram 3

-The load from the short link at \(B\) is does not appear on this free-body diagram because it is internal.
+The load from the short link at \(B\) does not appear on this free-body diagram because it is internal.
 Internal loads connect two parts of the body together.
 They should not be included in the free-body diagram because they always occur in equal and opposite pairs which cancel each other out.

 Tips.